FBI’s Comey 'mildly nauseous' to think he could have influenced election

 “I can’t consider for a second whose political futures will be affected and in what way,” Comey said.
 “We have to ask ourselves what is the right thing to do and then do it.”

+The persistent questions from senators, and Comey’s testimony, made clear that the FBI director’s decisions of last summer and fall continue to roil national politics.

+On Tuesday, Clinton said Comey’s disclosure to Congress was partly to blame for her loss, but Trump tweeted that Comey “was the best thing that ever happened to Hillary Clinton in that he gave her a free pass for many bad deeds!”

-Speaking at times with a raised voice, Comey said he faced two difficult decisions when agents told him they found emails potentially connected to the Clinton case on a laptop belonging to former Rep. Anthony Weiner, D-N.Y., who was married to close Clinton aide Huma Abedin.
+Speaking at times with a raised voice, Comey said he faced two difficult decisions when agents told him they had found emails potentially connected to the Clinton case on a laptop belonging to former Rep. Anthony Weiner, D-N.Y., who was married to close Clinton aide Huma Abedin.

+The FBI obtained a warrant to search the laptop and sifted through thousands of emails, Comey said, including ones that had been forwarded to Weiner’s laptop and that contained classified information.
+But there was nothing found that changed the FBI’s decision not to recommend charges.

 Comey said he knew it was unorthodox to alert Congress to that discovery 11 days before Americans picked a new president.
 But he said he decided it would have been “catastrophic” to keep silent, especially when he had testified under oath that the investigation had been concluded.